r4victor/tenthousandmeters/content/blog/python_bts_11.md

 ### Namespace packages

 Before version 3.3, Python had only regular packages.
 Directories without `__init__.py` were not considered packages at all.
 And this was a problem because [people didn't like](https://mail.python.org/pipermail/python-dev/2006-April/064400.html) to create empty `__init__.py` files.
-So [PEP 420](https://www.python.org/dev/peps/pep-0420/) made these files unnecessary by introducing **namespace packages **in Python 3.3.
+[PEP 420](https://www.python.org/dev/peps/pep-0420/) made these files unnecessary by introducing **namespace packages **in Python 3.3.

 Namespace packages solved another problem as well.
 They allowed developers to place contents of a package across multiple locations.
 For example, if you have the following directory structure: